Skip to main content

 What Nursing Homes Are Required to Provide

 Care planning.
-Each resident must have an individualized care plan developed by the interdisciplinary care team that addresses their specific medical, functional, and psychological needs.
+Each resident must have an individualized care plan developed by the care team that addresses their specific medical, functional, and psychological needs.

 Recognizing Signs of Negligence and Abuse